-I’m a French geek that has long been into tech of all kinds.
-I’ve gotten into web development back in my teens, after creating my first personal blog.
-Eventually, web development became by profession and writing content is something I still enjoy.
+I’m a geek that has long been into tech of all kinds.
+I got into web development back in my teens, after creating my first personal blog.
+Eventually, web dev became by profession, and writing content is something I still enjoy.
 I’ve quit my full-time job to work as a freelancer and right now, Proxyway is my main focus.
-Together with Chris we share a fascination about privacy enabling tech and seek to create the most comprehensive resource on all things proxy.
 On my free time, I enjoy urban exploring, geocaching and learning languages.

 Follow me on Twitter: @adam_dubo

 For me it all started with looking for proxies to work around bans in my old workplace (we really needed that sweet YouTube time).
 Eventually, I started getting more and more into proxies and the technology behind it.
 And here I am now, a proxy tester, reviewer and content creator.
 Besides proxies, I love arguing on Reddit, cooking spicy Korean food and listening to weird European music.

 Catch me on Twitter: @proxydudechris